andrewstvnsn/cliffstvnsn/README.md

 - When I'm not working I'm with my English Bull Dog, Bindi :dog:

 I'm currently working on a number of projects.
-Check them out via GitHub or my [portfolio page](https://cliffstevensonsites.online/). <em>I'm currently working on updating my portfolio and previous projects, studying algorithms and preparing for interviews</em>
+Check them out via GitHub or my [portfolio page](https://cliffstevensonsites.online/). <em>I'm currently working on updating my portfolio and preparing for interviews</em>

 ### Open to any and all (useful) feedback pertaining to anything programming or design